 If you make the subscription process easier for them you will have a higher chance of actually growing your subscriber base.

 Cross-promotion is an excellent way to promote your blog and its content and increase the number of your blog subscribers.
-It involves you collaborating with other bloggers and promoting each other’s content, both on your blogs and on social media.
+It involves you collaborating with top bloggers and promoting each other’s content, both on your blogs and on social media.
 If you create a cross-promotional agreement with influencers, you can extend your reach and maximize your online visibility.

-If you are running a business blog, you can collaborate with different brands and promote their products or services.
+If you are running a business website, you can collaborate with different brands and promote their products or services.
 In return, they can promote your content.
 It can take your blog to a whole new level and open a lot of opportunities for generating more quality leads and growing your subscriber base.

 There is no single approach to help you increase the number of your blog subscribers.
 But these above practical tips will give you an idea of what you can try.
 In the meantime, you should work on improving your blog, because there’s always room for improvement.